actions-marketplace-validations/BendikMann_latex-action/README.md

 - You can use [`@actions/upload-artifact`](https://github.com/actions/upload-artifact) to upload PDF file to the workflow tab.
 - You can use [`@actions/upload-release-asset`](https://github.com/actions/upload-release-asset) to upload PDF file to the Github Release.
 - You can use normal shell tools such as `scp`/`git`/`rsync` to upload PDF file anywhere.
 For example, you can git push to the `gh-pages` branch in your repo, so you can view the document using Github Pages.

-### It fails due to `xindy` cannot be found.

-This is an upstream issue where `xindy.x86_64-linuxmusl` is currently missing in TeXLive.
-To work around it, try [this](https://github.com/xu-cheng/latex-action/issues/32#issuecomment-626086551).

 ### It fails to build the document, how to solve it?